Holly Rustick is a world-renowned grant writing expert and Amazon bestselling author.

 With two decades of grant writing and nonprofit experience, Holly is a popular keynote speaker for events all over the world, podcast host of the Top-Ranked Grant Writing podcast, a former university instructor, and is past president of the Guam Women’s Chamber of Commerce.
 She is constantly booked out to run trainings to help grant writers grow capacity, increase funding, and advance mission.

-In this article and podcast (press play above if you’d rather listen to the segment) we are going to see where the magic happens.
+In this article and podcast (press play above if you’d rather listen to the segment) we are going to dig into the differences between goals, objectives, and outcomes when writing grant proposals.

-Let’s start by writing a clear goal.
-A clear goal can really be the flip-side of the problem statement.
-We can refer to our previous example of the Youth Soccer Rocks nonprofit (yes, fictitious) in the city of Rocking Socks City (also fictitious) who are creating a project that will serve underserved youth in their city.
+Let’s walk through writing a goal together.
+Our fictitious organization is Youth Soccer Rocks, which works in Rocking Socks City (also fictitious) and is creating a project that will serve underserved youth in their city.
 Their problem statement may be:

-The goal would basically be flipping this problem statement around:
+Your baseline goal would flip this problem statement around:

 “Youth Soccer Rocks will provide a free soccer program for at-risk youth and provide a healthy pathway.”

-Now, let’s go further and see how this goal could be connected to a larger community goal.
-Find out what larger community goals can be integrated into your goal.
-This can be mission statements from larger organizations, community plans, etcetera.
-The example could be that:
+Whenever possible, I advise grant writers to go further and find out what larger community goals can be integrated into the organization’s goal.
+For example, you might look at mission statements from larger organizations, community plans, etc. The example could be that:

 “The Rocking Socks City Council Consolidated Plan includes access to health for all.”

-What are your outcomes?
-Ex.
-In the beginning of the project, there are zero sports scholarships available to disadvantaged youth in Rocking Socks.
 By the end of year one, 100 youth will have received sports scholarships and participated in health checks.
 We will track the number of scholarships delivered and the number of youth participating in the health checks via a roster sheet.
+Using anonymized information will identify health trends among participants.

 Activity | Person Responsible/Lead | Start Date | End Date |